-The next screen will appear, which will require few inputs from you, like transparent.

-- i.
-The height and width of the work area in pixel / inches / cm / points / picas / columns, - ii.
-The resolution for the file - iii.
-The image color mode Bitmap / Grayscale / RGB / CMYK / lab color - iv.
-The last option for the type of background required white / background color /
+The next screen will appear, which will require few inputs from you, like i.
+The height and width of the work area in pixel / inches / cm / points / picas / columns, iv.
+The last option for the type of background required white / background color / transparent.